 You can’t be in Guangzhou and not experience Pearl River, especially at night.
 Tianzi Wharf is where to be if you want to hop on a Pearl River cruise to enjoy the night view of Guangzhou when the whole city lights up as the sun goes down.
 Ticket booths line the wharf so you can easily get a ticket without having to buy in advance.
 Depending on which cruise line you choose, the ride could be anywhere from 60 to 90 minutes and some cruises offer drinks and snacks.

 The wharf is located on Yanjiang Road, known for its many bars and restaurants.
-So once you’re back, there are lots of places to dig into some fresh seafood and, afterwards, take a walk along the water and grab a drink or two at one of the bars that looks most inviting.
+So once you’re back, there are lots of places to dig into some fresh seafood and, afterward, take a walk along the water and grab a drink or two at one of the bars that looks most inviting.

 The best way to get from the airport to the sites is by taking the subway.
 Airport South Station on Line 3 of the Guangzhou Metro is located directly below the terminal building.
 Trains run to and from the airport between 6am and 11pm.

 If you want to see Guangzhou in two hours in the morning or afternoon, head to Huacheng Square, located by the Pearl River.
 This area is surrounded by some of Guangzhou’s most impressive buildings, including Guangdong Museum, Guangzhou Opera House, and Guangzhou Library.
-Within the square are gardens, a large fountain, and a man-made lake that make it a nice spot to wander.
+Within the square are gardens, a large fountain, and a man-made lake, together they make it a nice spot to wander.
 If you’re hungry during your stopover, you’re in luck.
 There are many restaurants to choose from, many of which offer traditional Cantonese dim sum, a must if you’re in Guangzhou.

 If you’re in Guangzhou for an evening or nighttime layover, Huacheng Square is also a good option.
 The area comes alive at night and you can catch beautiful views of Canton Tower across the Pearl River.
 Huacheng Square is also an emerging nightlife destination, filled with bars and clubs and most will be open until 3am.